-The colorful uniforms in the Medici colors of red, yellow, and blue, known as Gala Uniforms, were put to use only after 1910.
-(It is a myth that the Swiss guard uniforms were designed by Michelangelo.)
+The colorful uniforms in the Medici colors of red, yellow, and blue, known as Gala Uniforms, were used only after 1910.

-After completing their service, all of the guards' personal uniforms are destroyed, never to be used again.
+After completing their service, the guards' personal uniforms are destroyed, never to be used again.

-Some of the armor that are used today are originals from the 15th century.
-The new armor is made by specialized blacksmiths to replace ones that can no longer be renewed.
+Specialized blacksmiths make the new armor to replace ones that can no longer be renewed.

 The morion helmet, worn with dyed ostrich feathers, holds the family sigil of Pope Julius II, the oak tree.